Barnard Castle – The Teesdale Capital

 Today Bernard’s Castle is a ruin, but a very pretty ruin situated on a high bank overlooking the Tees.
 The castle has witnessed plenty of history and has been a home to many famous historic characters, including Richard III, Henry VII, Warwick the Kingmaker, and the Prince Bishops of Durham.

-Horsemarket, Galgate, Bridgegate, Newgate and Thorngate are the main streets of Barney and are lined by beautiful stone built houses, which give Barnard Castle its typical ‘Dales town’ appearance.
+Horsemarket, Galgate, Bridgegate, Newgate and Thorngate are the main streets of Barney the town and are lined by beautiful stone built houses, which give Barnard Castle its typical ‘Dales town’ appearance.
 The term Gate was used by the Anglo-Saxons, Vikings and later the Normans, but has nothing to do with a gateway.
 It is in fact an old word meaning road or street.
-The element ‘gate’ can be found in the street names of historic towns and cities throughout the North.
+The element ‘gate’ can be found in the street-names of historic towns and cities throughout the North.

 The Market Cross

 Barnard Castle’s Market Place stands at the centre of the town and is dominated by an intriguing octagonal building called the Market Cross which was built by a Barnard Castle resident called Thomas Breaks in 1747.